Bo Horvat: International play

 Horvat was a member of Team Ontario's under-16 team at the 2011 Canada Winter Games.
 Scoring a team-leading nine points (four goals and five assists) in six games, he helped Ontario to a fourth-place finish.
 The following year, he captained Team Ontario at the 2012 World U-17 Hockey Challenge to a bronze medal.
 He scored four goals and seven points in six games, including a goal and an assist in the bronze medal game against Sweden.
 The same year, he was named an alternate captain for Team Canada's under-18 team at the 2012 Ivan Hlinka Memorial Tournament.
 With two goals and four points in five games, he helped Canada to a gold medal.

 During his third OHL season, Horvat was named to Canada's under-20 team for the 2014 World Junior Championships in Malmö, Sweden.
 After beginning the tournament in an offensive role, centring a line with Connor McDavid and Sam Reinhart, he finished on Canada's checking line and earned praise from head coach Brent Sutter for his defensive play.
 In seven games, he recorded a goal and three points as Canada ranked fourth.

 In 2015, the Vancouver Canucks had the option of loaning Horvat to Team Canada for the World Juniors, but instead chose to retain him in the NHL.

 On April 12, 2018, Horvat was named to Team Canada's senior team to compete at the 2018 IIHF World Championship.
+Horvat was also named in 2025 to Team Canada to compete at the 2025 IIHF World Championship.